SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

   3. Terrain

 {:id="Map.Rotation" .number} *Rotation*
-: Sets or gets the rotation of the map in decimal degrees if any
+: Property for Rotation

 {:id="Map.ScaleUnits" .number} *ScaleUnits*
-:
+: Property for ScaleUnits

 {:id="Map.ShowCompass" .boolean} *ShowCompass*
 : Show a compass on the map.
 If the device provides a digital compass, orientation changes will be used to rotate the compass icon.

 {:id="Map.ShowScale" .boolean} *ShowScale*
-: Shows a scale reference on the map.
+: Property for ShowScale

 {:id="Map.ShowUser" .boolean} *ShowUser*
 : Show the user's location on the map.